Labour, Leisure and Life « Catholic Insight

-Labour Day – which, we might all admit, is a rather prosaic name for the last holiday of summer – why not, ‘blow out day’, or ‘the end of leisure, and back to work day’ (at least for teachers and students), or ‘summer’s almost over’ day…Ah, well, love’s labour, or the love of labour, is not lost.
+Labour Day – a rather prosaic name for the last holiday of summer – why not, ‘blow out day’, or ‘the end of leisure, and back to work day’ (at least for teachers and students), or ‘summer’s almost over’ day…Ah, well, love’s labour, or the love of labour, is not lost.

 In the end, all holidays should be as the etymology of the term implies, ‘holy days’, dedicated to feasts of the transcendent, Christ, Our Lady, the saints and the truths of our Faith.
 This current ‘feast’, if you will, dedicated to work – or escape therefrom – has its origins in a strike in 1872 by the Toronto Typographical Union, in their demand for a 58-hour workweek (!), which seems rather quaint to us – both the typography and the request for no more than 58 hours of it.
 George Brown, politician and editor of the Globe and Mail, called their action a ‘conspiracy’.